Ipomadon: Plot

 It is only with the arrival of Cabanus, who is intent upon rescuing the Proud himself, that Ipomadon is made to abandon this ludicrous disguise, to reveal his true self and to learn to his joy who Cabanus really is—his long lost brother.
 And on this joyful note, the romance ends with the Proud and her champion Ipomadon, her 'strange young man', at last in one another's arms.

 Late-medieval influences upon the Anglo-Norman Ipomedon

-Ipomedon was written by Hue de Roteland in around 1180 or 1190.
+Ipomedon was written by Hugh of Rhuddlan in around 1180 or 1190.
 He states that he translated it out of a Latin manuscript, which is generally regarded as a hoax on his part.
 It was at one point believed to be inspired by a Byzantine source, but now appears to be an invented tale, but one nevertheless showing many motifs common to the romance genre.

 Sir Lancelot

 In the 1170s Chretien de Troyes wrote a romance called The Knight of the Cart in which an unknown knight, only much later revealed to be Sir Lancelot, travels into a land to which the only access is via a 'Sword Bridge' and an 'Underwater Bridge'.
 Near the end of this tale, having achieved the release of many people from King Arthur's court who had been held prisoner in this land, including Queen Guinevere, Lancelot attends a tournament in disguise, wearing a red shield.
 He is invincible but then, following secret instructions from Queen Guinevere, he behaves like an incompetent fool, then he as an invincible knight once again, before leaving the tournament without anybody except the queen knowing who it is.

 Following his mother's death, Ipomadon travels widely, winning the prize at every tournament.
 But he wishes not to be known: